jenssegers/codeigniter-template-library/README.md

 Or when parsing is enabled you can use {content} etc.

-However, I prefer to directly call the library's methods from inside the layout file to work around php's Undefined variable errors when you are not setting all partials.
+However, I prefer to directly call the library's methods from inside the template file to work around php's Undefined variable errors when you are not setting all partials.
 Calling these methods well replace non-existing partials with empty one's so you don't get any errors:

 	<head>
 		<title><?php echo $this->template->title; ?></title>